 The feeling of failure is a huge factor in sports.
 It is easy to see when failure occurs because there’s always a winner and a loser in every sporting event.

 In life and business, failure can have a stronghold on us as well.

 However, Ledbetter defines failure as only occurring when we give up on something; when we quit.
 As a leader, to encourage a process-driven life in the workplace, we need to not focus on another’s mistakes but rather on what they did well, and on what we can do to help them improve.
 These qualities are crucial to living a process-driven life.

 The way you react In a leadership position can be the most important piece of the puzzle to driving success.
 Here lies a key distinction between results-based and process-driven approach to life.

 A results-based leader shows frustration when success is not achieved and shows extreme excitement when it is.
 Their reaction is dependent on the success experienced.

 To encourage a process-driven life, a leader must control their reaction both when success doesn’t occur as well as when it does.
 If a leader gets tied into an emotional connection based on a result, it is a visual reminder to his followers that the thing which makes him or her the happiest is positive results and vice versa.

-One of the most impactful stories Ledbetter shared in his "What Drives Winning" book was the example of basketball coach Brad Stevens.
+One of the most impactful stories Ledbetter shares was the example of basketball coach Brad Stevens.
 Stevens currently serves as the head coach of the NBA powerhouse Boston Celtics.
 Before his transition to the NBA, Stevens was the head basketball coach at Butler University and was known for the way he always kept his emotions in check.

 A prime example comes from a game he coached at Butler.